Scratch To Basics

 Press the brownie batter down in the baking dish.
 Parchment paper underneath makes it easy to pull out.

 If you’re worried about eating the whole pan (like me).
 Try this recipe for a personal sized brownie (guilt-free).
-And if you’re feeling extremely decadent, top these brownies with this avocado chocolate pudding (it’s called a pudding, but can easily be used as frosting).
+And if you’re feeling extremely decadent, top these brownies with this avocado chocolate pudding or this dairy free chocolate peanut butter ice cream.

 Yield: one 8" square pan